Native Plant Floral Arrangements | Garden Q&A

 CNPS Garden Q & A with Richard Hayden, Garden Director for the Elizabeth F. Gamble Garden in Palo Alto

-Floral arrangements and photos by Cynthia Gingerich
+Native plant floral arrangements and photos by Cynthia Gingerich

-Q: What can I plant during the fall planting season for great floral arrangements in the spring
+Q: What can I plant during the fall planting season for great floral arrangements in the spring?

 A: Many California native plants are great for arrangements.
 By bringing a little piece of the garden indoors, we get to have a sense of place and seasonality in our homes that other cut flowers just can’t provide.